altmp/altv-docs/articles/troubleshooting/client.md

 ## Known Problems & Solutions

 #### RageMP is starting
 This happens when RageMP was installed in the GTA directory.
-You can install it afterwards in a seperate folder.
+You can install it afterwards in a separate folder.

 1. Go to your GTA directory.
 2. Delete all RageMP files and folder from it.